EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models: Training Approach

-We now detail how to fine-tune RoboEgo to generate personalized response with Level-1 and Level-2 \modelname.
-We also train the episodic trigger to label the dialog boundary for memory extraction.
-Interestingly, the data collection for these three training tasks can be unified in a same framework using supervision masks.
+We fine-tune RoboEgo to generate personalized response with Level-1/2 \modelname.
+We also train the Episodic Trigger to label the dialog boundary for memory extraction.
+Interestingly, the data collection for these three tasks can be unified by different \textit{supervision masks} on the same token stream.